FlavioLorenzi/Restraining-Bolts-for-Reinforcement-Learning-using-Linear-Temporal-Logic/README.md

 ## Documentation
-You can see our final slide presentation about this project in Documents Folder
+You can see our final slide presentation about this project in Documents folder

 Here there is also the main reference paper of our work.